-This article presents the latest available European consolidated supply, use and input-output tables for the period from 2005 to 2015 in terms of the NACE Rev. 2 classification.
+This article presents the latest available European consolidated supply, use and input-output tables for the period from 2005 to 2017.

 The consolidated supply, use and input-output tables are used for macro-analysis of the European Union (EU) and euro area (EA) economies.
 They give an annual snapshot of overall production and use of products, distinguishing 64 NACE activities and 64 products from the CPA classification.
 Input-Output Tables are particularly used as a well-established tool for analytical purposes (economic analysis, social accounting matrices, and environmental accounts).
 The data are broken down into 10 activities and 10 product groups.

 Employment in exporting firms

 The total number of people employed by EU firms engaged in exporting activities (directly and indirectly) reached 34 million in 2017, 30 million of whom were in the euro area.
 This represents 15 % of total EU employment in 2017 and 20 % of euro area employment (see Figure 1).
 The figure for employment embodied in exports refers to the number of people employed by firms that are directly engaged in exporting activities (direct effects), including those employed by upstream industries for supplying the necessary inputs to these firms (indirect effects).

 The production of exported manufactured products remains the major contributor to employment in the EU, encompassing 19.8 million people directly and indirectly that represent 55 % of the employment in manufacturing.